Essay on Bhagat Singh: The Immortal Martyr of the Indian Independence Movement

 Essay on Bhagat Singh in 350 Words

 Bhagat Singh was born on 27 September 1907 and was a fierce symbol of a young fearless spirit rebellion against British rule in India.
-He believed in the principles of Marxism and Socialism and wished to bring Independence to the country and establish a society that thrive on equality.
+He believed in the principles of Marxism and Socialism and wished to bring Independence to the country and establish a society that thrived on equality.
 He was driven by dedicated patriotism and participated in various events that strongly represented his ideologies of social justice and set up welfare for all.
 Bhagat Singh wrote on many social and political issues while working for newspapers.
 These issues emphasised the importance of education for all, raising awareness about public and individual rights etc.

 In his days of childhood, he witnessed the situation of the freedom struggle as few of his family members participated in the struggle.
 In 1919, he witnessed the spine-chilling massacre of Jallianwala Bagh which made an indelible mark on the mind of young Bhagat Singh.
 Many such incidents caused his inclination to fight for freedom.
-The Jallianwalan Bagh incident awakened his patriotic spirit and encourage him to stand in the fight against British Rule in India.
+The Jallianwalan Bagh incident awakened his patriotic spirit and encouraged him to stand in the fight against British Rule in India.

 Bhagat Singh continued on the path of radicalism and participated in the assassination of Saunders along with Rajguru and Sukhdev.
 This action marked them for the death sentence and they were hanged on 23 March 1931 in the Lahore Central Jail.
 This ignited a streak of outrage and patriotism in the general public that intensely demanded independence.